Smart Food Safe

 ⇒ Sampling Location Identification – With Smart EMP users can visualize plausible areas of concern by graphically representing the plant in a digital format by creating or uploading the layout of the floor plan.
 Smart EMP includes drag-and-drop identifiers representing machines, drains, and equipment within the plant.

-⇒ Sampling Procedure – Smart EMP helps in achieving the objective of increasing the chances of detecting contaminants by not limiting them to a small surface area.
-Smart EMP standardizes sampling protocols by defining and managing the types of samples, tools, techniques, locations, and methods, reducing the risk of human error and ensuring reliable sampling.
+⇒ Sampling Procedure – Smart EMP standardizes sampling protocols by defining and managing the types of samples, tools, techniques, locations, and methods, reducing the risk of human error and ensuring reliable sampling.

-⇒ Swab and Surface Types – As part of the sampling protocols, Smart EMP assists in establishing suitable swabs and surface types relevant to the sampling location and microorganism in question.
-It is also possible to configure multiple surface types such as equipment, floor, drain, and traffic for swabbing with Smart EMP.
+⇒ Swab and Surface Types – Smart EMP assists in establishing suitable swabs and surface types relevant to the sampling location and microorganism in question.
+Multiple surface types such as equipment, floor, drain, and traffic can be configured.

 2. Documentation of EMP